smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

   --philter=disable \
   --athena-database <relevant_cumulus_library_database> \
   --athena-workgroup <relevant_cumulus_library_workgroup> \
-  --select-by-anon-csv docrefs.csv \
   --label-by-athena-table irae__highlights
 ```

 A few noteworthy comments on this command configuration:
-- Note that selection criteria for notes other than a list of
-  docrefs may require different `--select-by-X` arguments.
 - `--philter=disable \` is included assuming that your chart-reviewers are
   cleared to be reviewing PHI-rich notes.
 If you want to remove PHI before the
   chart-review process, you should drop this argument.